DmitryForsilov/mesto/README.md

 - Adding avatar photo
 - Adding picture
 - Deleting picture
-- Opening picture-popup by click
+- Opening picture-in-popup by click on picture
 - Toggling like on picture

 ## Used in project: